Peter Bennett, 1st Baron Bennett of Edgbaston

-Peter Frederick Blaker Bennett, 1st Baron Bennett of Edgbaston, Kt, OBE, JP (16 April 1880 – 27 September 1957), known as Sir Peter Bennett between 1941 and 1953, was a British businessman and Conservative Party politician.
+Peter Fredirick Blaker Bennett, 1st Baron Bennett of Edgbaston (16 April 1880 – 27 September 1957) known as Sir Peter Bennett between 1941 and 1953, was a British businessman and Conservative Party politician.

 Background and education

 Bennett was the son of Frederick C. Bennett and Annie (née Blaker), and educated at King Edward's School, Birmingham, and the University of Birmingham.

 Business career

-Bennett was chairman and managing director of Joseph Lucas Ltd and also served as a Justice of the Peace for Sutton Coldfield.
+Bennett was chairman and managing director of Joseph Lucas Ltd and also served as a justice of the peace for Sutton Coldfield.
 He was appointed an Officer of the Order of the British Empire (OBE) in 1918, and knighted in 1941.

 Political career

-Bennett was elected as Member of Parliament (MP) for Birmingham Edgbaston at an unopposed by-election in December 1940 following the death of the sitting MP, former Prime Minister Neville Chamberlain.
+Bennett was elected as member of parliament (MP) for Birmingham Edgbaston at an unopposed by-election in December 1940 following the death of the sitting MP, former Prime Minister Neville Chamberlain.
 He held the seat in the general elections of 1945, 1950 and 1951.
 He served under Winston Churchill as Parliamentary Secretary to the Ministry of Labour and National Service between 1951 and 1952.
 On 1 July 1953 he was elevated to the peerage as Baron Bennett of Edgbaston, of Sutton Coldfield in the County of Warwick.